AlibabaCloudDocs/ecs/intl.en-US/Images/Image FAQ.md

 Alibaba Cloud does not guarantee the integrity and security of images shared by other accounts.
 We recommend that you select only images shared by trusted accounts.
 After an ECS instance is created from a shared image, you must log on to the ECS instance to check the security and integrity of the shared image.

-## What are the risks if I share a custom image to other accounts?
+## What risks may arise if I share a custom image to other accounts?

 If you share a custom image to other accounts, data and software may be leaked or stolen.
 Before you share a custom image to other accounts, check whether the image contains sensitive or important data.
 After the image is shared to other accounts, they can use the shared image to create ECS instances, which can then be used to create more custom images.
-During this process, data can be spread repeatedly.
+During this process, data can be repeatedly spread.
 This creates a risk of data being disclosed beyond your original intentions.

 ## After an account shares an image to me, can I share this image to another account?